The wire cleared. Now what?

 / POST-CLOSE PULSE — MEDIANS ACROSS RECENT DAY-91 INSTALLS

 There are 2.3 million American businesses owned by people over 65.
 They will sell.
-They will not be bought by SaaS founders.
+SaaS founders will not buy them.

-They will be bought by operators with SBA loans, search-fund LPs, and a 90-day plan.
-All of them will inherit the same duct-taped system on day 91 — a CRM on the office manager's iPhone, a foreman's clipboard, and a QuickBooks file that hasn't been reconciled since 2019.
+Operators will.
+People with SBA loans, search-fund LPs, and a 90-day plan.
+Every one of them inherits the same duct-taped system on day 91 — a CRM on the office manager's iPhone, a foreman's clipboard, and a QuickBooks file nobody has reconciled since 2019.

 The lever has changed.

-For a generation, operational value creation in acquired SMBs came from the same moves: install QuickBooks, hire a real bookkeeper, raise prices, chase AR.
-Every one of those moves required a person — usually the new owner — to do them.
+For a generation, value creation in acquired SMBs came from the same moves: install QuickBooks, hire a real bookkeeper, raise prices, chase AR.
+Every move needed a person — usually the new owner — to do it.
 The owner became the system.
-The business stalled when they weren't there.
+The business stalled the day the owner stepped away.

-The lever has changed because the agents have arrived.
-Not the keynote-stage agents — the ones in the wild, that work.
-A 24/7 AI receptionist that answers in seven seconds.
-A document-chase agent.
-A reactivation agent.
-An AR agent that never feels awkward sending the third reminder.
-The frontier is solved.
-The cost curve is favorable.
+The lever changed because the AI employees arrived.
+Not the keynote demos — the ones in the wild, doing the work.
+An AI Front Desk that answers in seven seconds.
+A document-chase loop.
+A reactivation loop that wakes the dormant base.
+An AR loop that never feels awkward sending the third reminder.
+Each one runs a revenue loop the old owner ran by hand.
+The cost curve runs in your favor.

-It's the install — choosing the right tool for a specific business, integrating it with what already runs there, training the operator, governing what the agent is and isn't allowed to do, and standing behind the EBITDA delta when the wire clears.
-Most agencies refuse to do this work.
+It's the install — picking the leak that costs most, choosing the right AI employee for it, wiring it into what already runs there, training the operator, governing what the loop can and can't do, and standing behind the modeled EBITDA delta.
+Most agencies refuse this work.
 McKinsey ships slides.
 SaaS vendors sell you their tool.
 Almost nobody arrives on day 91 with a roadmap.

 Buy boring.
 Run AI.
 We do the part most agencies won't.